-1. In thousands of examples around the world, major environmental degradation and disasters have been caused by corporate exploitation.
+1. In thousands of examples around the world, major environmental and ecological degradation and disasters have been caused by corporate exploitation.
 This is assisted by governments, by lack of regulation and by laws designed to favour corporate power and profits over the needs, health, safety and human rights of local populations.
 This poor governance also favours corporate power and profits over the biodiversity in habitats - which all species (including humans) depend upon.

-3. Environmental degradation also includes the deterioration of the environment through depletion of resources such as air, water and soil; the destruction of ecosystems and the destruction of wildlife.
+4. The degradation also includes the deterioration of the environment through depletion of resources such as air, water and soil; the destruction of ecosystems and the destruction of wildlife.
 It has been defined by the UN as : “The reduction of the capacity of the environment to meet social and ecological objectives, and needs

-4. However, too many governments are only interested in deregulating to help corporations who have too much influence and who corrupt democracy and good governance by supporting politicians and parties who will govern in favour of corporate interests.
+5. However, too many governments are only interested in deregulating to help corporations who have too much influence and who corrupt democracy and good governance by supporting politicians and parties who will govern in favour of corporate interests.
 This is one aspect of neoliberalism

 Below are just a few examples of the irresponsible risks now being taken with our (only) natural world - degrading our ecosystem and leaving massive problems for current and future generations.

-6. Existing problems such as the scarcity of usable freshwater are leading towards the point when approximately two thirds of the Earth's population will not have enough safe clean drinking water.
+11. Existing problems such as the scarcity of usable freshwater are leading towards the point when approximately two thirds of the Earth's population will not have enough safe clean drinking water.
 According to the U.N, water withdrawals are predicted to increase by 50 percent by 2025 in developing countries, and 18 per cent in developed countries.

-7. By 2025, 800 million people will be living in countries or regions with absolute water scarcity, and two-thirds of the world population could be under stress conditions.
+12. By 2025, 800 million people will be living in countries or regions with absolute water scarcity, and two-thirds of the world population could be under stress conditions.
 Also, we already know that the overuse of natural resources (such as water) ultimately leads to conflicts.

 13. This is a prime example from Nigeria

 of a region and nation damaged by the Resource Curse.
 This is the paradox that a country with an abundance of natural resources, (e.g. minerals and fossil fuels, in this case Oil) finds that the exploitation of these have a negative effect on economic growth and development.

-9. Three years after the publication of a ground-breaking report by the UN Environment Programme (UNEP) on oil pollution in Ogoniland in Nigeria, the people of Ogoniland continue to suffer the effects of fifty years of an oil industry which has polluted their land, air and water.
+14. Three years after the publication of a ground-breaking report by the UN Environment Programme (UNEP) on oil pollution in Ogoniland in Nigeria, the people of Ogoniland continue to suffer the effects of fifty years of an oil industry which has polluted their land, air and water.
 The main culprit here, apart from the government, is the global corporation Shell Oil which is taking vast profits from the Ogoni oil, whilst wrecking the environment - and that is before the oil gets used around the world and creates massive amounts of CO2 emissions.
 Poor operating practices, corruption, weak law enforcement and an active illegal oil economy contribute to hundreds of oil spills a year in the Niger Delta.
 This environmental disaster has destroyed traditional livelihoods, bred widespread mistrust and resentment among the community and undermined the operational security of oil companies and Federal Government.

 ).
 This atrocious behaviour is not unique to Shell Oil, or to oil extraction in Nigeria - it is commonplace among all of the big corporations who make up the world's 'Big Oil' problem.

-11. Stefano Carvelli, the head of Interpol’s fugitive investigative support unit, said (in 2014) that the environmental crime wave has hit an all-time high.
+16. Stefano Carvelli, the head of Interpol’s fugitive investigative support unit, said (in 2014) that the environmental crime wave has hit an all-time high.
 Reports have estimated the trade to be worth somewhere between $70billion - $213billion annually.
-To put it another way, that is 213 thousand million dollars.
+To put it another way, that is : 213 thousand million dollars.

-12. This is made up from (for example) : illegal logging and trade in timber
+17. This is made up from (for example) : illegal logging and trade in timber

 , illegal fisheries, illegal extraction and trading of minerals and mining, illegal trading and dumping of hazardous waste, illegal trading and poaching of plants and wildlife.
 Most of this environmental crime and loss takes place in developing countries to try and meet demand from the unsustainable lifestyles of people in developed nations.
 Read more about Wildlife Crime here.

-13. Its total of between $70bn - $213 bn per year is greater than the GNP of many nations.
+18. Its total of between $70bn - $213 bn per year is greater than the GNP of many nations.
 By comparison, the global total of all international development aid in 2013 was around $135 billion.

-17. Human activities include overfishing and over-exploitation of fishery stocks which are being depleted to dangerously unacceptable levels.
+19. Human activities include overfishing and over-exploitation of fishery stocks which are being depleted to dangerously unacceptable levels.
 As many as 85% of the worlds sea fisheries may be over-exploited, depleted or fully exploited.
 Only a few are in ‘intensive recovery’ from exploitation.

 (caused by humans) leading to ocean acidification, the loss of coral reefs and the life forms they sustain as part of the food chain.
 For example, higher water temperatures in 2016 caused the worst destruction of corals ever recorded on Australia's Great Barrier Reef.
 A study has found that some 67% of corals died in the reef's worst-hit northern section.
 Other human-created problems are even more visible, such as 'waste' plastic floating around in the seas and oceans, put there by humans in one way or another.
 This Video

 shows the nature and scale of this problem very clearly.

-20. Just one example : Pesticide misuse is leading to (among other problems) pollinator decline, which can result in collapse of some crops.
+22. Just one example : Pesticide misuse is leading to (among other problems) pollinator decline, which can result in collapse of some crops.
 A recent threat which has come to the fore is ‘Bee Colony Collapse Disorder', a phenomenon that may foreshadow the imminent extinction of the Western honeybee.
 As the bee plays such a vital role in pollination, its extinction would severely disrupt global food chains.
 The costs and effects of this would be enormous.

-21. Over the past four decades various international biodiversity organisations have regularly calculated and reported on humanity’s “ecological footprint”, ie the scale at which we are using up natural resources.
+23. Over the past four decades various international biodiversity organisations have regularly calculated and reported on humanity’s “ecological footprint”, ie the scale at which we are using up natural resources.

-22. Currently, the global population is cutting down trees faster than they regrow, catching fish faster than the oceans can restock, pumping water from rivers and aquifers
+24. Currently, the global population is cutting down trees faster than they regrow, catching fish faster than the oceans can restock, pumping water from rivers and aquifers

 faster than rainfall can replenish them and emitting more climate-warming carbon dioxide than our oceans and forests can absorb.